chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Another huge feature of Jujutsu is it support for *first-class conflicts*.
 Instead of a conflict resulting in a nightmare that has to be resolved before you can move on, Jujutsu can incorporate both the merge and its resolution (whether manual or automatic) directly into commit history.
 Just having the conflicts in history does not seem that weird.
 “Okay, you committed the text conflict markers from git, neat.”
 But: having the conflict and its resolution in history, especially when Jujutsu figured out how to do that resolution for you, as part of a rebase operation?
 That is just plain *wild*.

-I was working on a change to [a library][true-myth] I maintain[^fun] and decided to flip the order in which I landed two changes to `package.json`.
-Unfortunately, those changes were adjacent to each other in the file and so flipping the order they would land in seemed likely to be non-trivial.
-It was actually *extremely* trivial.
+A while back, I was working on a change to [a library][true-myth] I maintain[^fun] and decided to flip the order in which I landed two changes to `package.json`.
+Unfortunately, those changes were adjacent to each other in the file and so flipping the order they would land in seemed likely to be painfully difficult.
+It was actually trivial.
 First of all, the flow itself was great: instead of launching an editor for interactive rebase, I just explicitly told Jujutsu to do the rebases: `jj rebase --revision <source> --destination <target>`.
 I did that for each of the items I wanted to reorder and I was done.
 (I could also have rebased a whole series of commits; I just did not need to in this case.)
 Literally, that was it: because Jujutsu had agreed with me that <abbr>JSON</abbr> is a terrible format for changes like this and committed a merge conflict, then *resolved* the merge conflict via the next rebase command, and simply carried on.

 [true-myth]: https://github.com/true-myth/true-myth

-[^fun]: Yes, this is what I do for fun on my month off.
+[^fun]: Yes, this is what I do for fun on my time off.
 At least: partially.

 [^meld]: They also enabled support for a three-pane view in [Meld][meld], which allegedly makes it somewhat better.
 However, Meld is pretty janky on macOS (as [GTK][gtk] apps basically always are), and it has a *terrible* startup time for reasons that are unclear at this point, which means this was not a great experience in the first place… and Meld [crashes on launch][meld-crash] on the current version of macOS.